grantps/superhelp/README.md

 ### From the command line (terminal / console)

-/////NOTE - shelp will not be available if superhelp has only been installed locally.

-/////On Linux you need to sudo install.

     $ shelp -h  ## get extended help on usage (purpose, defaults, etc)

     $ shelp --code "people = ['Tomas', 'Sal', 'Raj']" --output html --detail-level Main